 Powder Coated Aluminum

-All aluminum parts are robotically washed and prepared, baked dry, coated with powder in various colors, and then baked again at between 250 and 400F until the plastic particles of powder coalesce into a smooth coating.
+All aluminum parts are robotically washed and prepared, baked dry, coated with powder in various colors, and then baked again until the plastic particles of powder coalesce into a smooth coating.
 This coating requires no maintenance and is best kept clean with pressure or hand washing with non-abrasive systems - very similar to the finish of an automobile.
 If scratches occur, they can be buffed out with compounds available at auto parts stores designed for this purpose.
 The powder coat is very durable, but not indestructible.
 If you do find the finish delaminating, bubbling, or chipping excessively please contact warranty@offgridtrailers.com or submit a warranty claim via the Off Grid Trailers website.

 scratch x